geopanda1/pypheno/README.md

 # pypheno

----

 Python package to extract land surface phenology from time series of vegetation indices.
-I will include part of what I wrote for my masters thesis step-by-step and try to learn test-driven-development while doing so.
+The aim of this project is twofold:
+1. Learn about pytest
+2. Revisit the concepts of extracting [Land Surface Phenology](10.1016/j.scitotenv.2017.07.237) (LSP)

+(if time permits)

+3. Implement new methods
+4. Make some notebooks that illustrate stuff step-by-step and contain some nice plots

 ## Domentation